flavienbwk/awesome-llm-devops/README.md

 Features are listed by category and sub-categories, along with the name of tools that meet them.

-Checked titles currently have products that address the issue (at least 3 projects, including 1 product, should exist).
+Checked titles are those where products are considered addressing the issue (at least 3 projects, including 1 product, should exist).
 Cited tools must be specifically trained for the category they are stated in.

 - 🔓 Open source / 🔐 Closed source
 - 🆓 Free / 💶 Paid / 💸 Paid 3rd party (i.e. OpenAI API)
-- 📄 Project / 📦 Product (early stage) / 🗄 Product (production ready)
+- 📄 Project / 📦 Product (early stage) / 🗄 Product (production-ready)

 ### Productivity

-- [x] Code & configuration suggestion or explanation (manual)
+- [x] Code & configuration suggestion or explanation (manual / chat / auto-complete)
     - 🔐💶🗄 [ChatGPT](https://chat.openai.com/)
     - 🔐💶🗄 [GitHub Copilot](https://github.com/features/copilot)
     - 🔓🆓📦 [fauxpilot/fauxpilot](https://github.com/fauxpilot/fauxpilot)